niolabs/docs/nio_cli.rst

 NIO Command Line Tools
 ======================

-nio-instance
+nio
 -----------

 NIO exposes a rich API for interacting with running instances.
 We provide a robust browser-based graphical user interface to same, but such interfaces are rarely well suited to automation of tasks and rapid context switching.
-For this reason, we provide the **nio-instance** command line tool, which allows users and administrators to start, stop, view, configure, and build blocks and services from a UNIX command line.
+For this reason, we provide the **nio** command line tool, which allows users and administrators to start, stop, view, configure, and build blocks and services from a UNIX command line.

 Here's an example:

 .. code-block:: bash

-    $ nio-instance ls services TestPost
+    $ nio ls services TestPost
     +--------------+---------+
     | TestPost     |         |
     +--------------+---------+